 Medicine (Pre-Clinical & Clinical)

-Medicine University College OxfordWith separate pre-clinical and clinical sections to the course, students on the Oxford standard medical course (A100) first gain a comprehensive grounding in medical science, before applying that scientific foundation in the clinical setting.
+Medicine University College OxfordWith separate pre-clinical and clinical sections to the course, on the Oxford medical course you will first gain a comprehensive grounding in medical science, before applying that scientific foundation in the clinical setting.
 Univ admits students for Medicine at both the Pre-Clinical (years 1-3) and Clinical (years 4-6) stage.
 The pre-clinical part of the course will provide you with the knowledge and understanding that you need to make a start in clinical medicine.
 It will prepare you for a world where medical practice is rapidly evolving and enable you to make your own distinctive contribution.
 As well as giving a thorough grounding in the functional science of the body, the course provides a full introduction to the fundamentals of medical research.
 Although all students are required to follow a core curriculum, the course allows for a certain degree of specialisation.
 For further information on the structure of the course in the clinical years (years 4 – 6) please see the clinical study website at medsci.ox.ac.uk

 Resources